DoctorFunkbeat/LittleShootingStar/README.md

+    edit.
+01/09- Hey٫ i know you might never see this but٫ it's been almost a year since we met.
+Thank you for all the memories٫ Please stay the amazing person you are٫ if you ever wanna reach out٫ feel free to.
+Goodbye again.
+Stay safe and happy ^v^

+. ݁₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.

     edit 11.08- i know the friendship ended but i'll keep this for the memories٫ i still miss you Laika. i hope you’re happy nowadays ^^